All Episodes

 What are you talking about?

-Sweden's the safest place in the world huge riot Muslim riots blow up.
+Sweden's the safest place in the world.

-And now we've gone to I mean this is one of the most stunning turnabouts I've seen from Trump needs to apologize for to Obama for accusing him of committing a felony and spying on on the Trump campaign to well, yeah, we were spying, but it wasn't political and it wasn't delogue.
+And now we've gone to, I mean, this is one of the most stunning turnabouts I've seen from Trump means to apologize to Obama for accusing him of committing a felony and spying on the Trump campaign to, well, yeah, we were spying, but it wasn't political and it wasn't, you know, we do it to everybody.

 It's the craziest turnabout.

-Um and I wrote a little about that this week.
+And I wrote a little about that this week.

-Um but now we see why they were doing it.
+But now we see why they were doing it.

-This was going to be their excuse when they get exposed um for spying on private citizens, unmasking them from the White House itself.
+This was going to be their excuse when they get exposed for spying on private citizens, unmasking them from the White House itself.

-I mean it's getting to the point where we're going to find that Obama was actually crawling around, you know, wiring Trump tower the way things are going with their story unraveling, but now this is going to be their defense.
+I mean, it's getting to the point where we're going to find that Obama was actually crawling around, you know, wiring Trump Tower the way things are going with their story unraveling.

-Well we had to because of this fear of Russian collusion with the Trump team.
+Well, we had to because of this fear of Russian collusion with the Trump team.

-Um what I wrote about this week is I hadn't seen anyone else say this.
+What I wrote about this week is I hadn't seen anyone else say this.

-Point two, that their their dastardly plan for accomplishing making Trump the president of the United States was to get in and release emails from the DNC showing that the DNC was was being horrible to Bernie Sanders.
+Point two, that their dastardly plan for accomplishing making Trump the president of the United States was to get in and release emails from the DNC showing that the DNC was being horrible to Bernie Sanders.

 It's just a crazy theory on every level.

-This is Russia is a nation trained in spy craft.
+Russia is a nation trained in spycraft.

-Remember the Democrats were praying, oh we want to run against Trump.
+Remember, the Democrats were praying, oh, we want to run against Trump.

-Ha ha ha this is a disaster for Republicans.
+Ha ha ha, this is a disaster for Republicans.

-Um but how would releasing these emails with the d DNC and Walter and Schul Schultz going after Bernie Sanders?
+But how would releasing these emails with the DNC and Debbie Wasserman Schultz going after Bernie Sanders, how does that help Trump?

 It could have been the worst thing that happened to Trump.